tsukle/borwell-software-challenge-java/README.md

 How do I view the source code?
 ------
-You can view the source code by going to the `borwell.software.challenge` folder and following the folders into the class area.
+You can view the source code by going to the `borwell.software.challenge` folder and following the `src` folder into the class area.
 This folder contains the two classes that the application uses.
 You can also open the `borwell.software.challenge` project in Eclipse as it uses the Eclipse packaging system and should open up easily.

 How can I re-build/compile the program?